TaranaGupta/-Self-Ctrl-/readme.md

 * Select the {Self-Ctrl} folder
 * Start Facebook!

-It was a class project and still requires a lot of polishing and additional features.
-Do let me know if you find bugs!
+Statutory warning: It was a two day class projects and requires a lot of polishing and features.
+I would love to have your feedback.